 Can you see the difference?

-Our Father in heaven does not want a bunch of mindless pew-warming minions getting behind a salaried official called “pastor” to promote his name and agenda, but He wants us to be with him (accompanying) at his side through His Son.
-Jesus Christ called us “brethren” for a reason.
+Our Father in heaven does not want a bunch of mindless pew-warming minions getting behind a salaried official called 'Pastor' to promote his name and agenda, but He wants us to be with him (accompanying) at his side through His Son.
+Christ called us brethren for a reason.
 We are to be co-heirs with him as sons and daughters of the Father also.

 Don't Follow a Man

-You don’t have to look too far to see the crusading of the mindless religious automatons that have been programmed to gather support for their prestigious leader.
-Of course they may seem “good,” “right” and “noble,” but God sees their carnal zeal as making the Gospel null and void.
+You don’t have to look too far to see the crusading of the mindless religious automatons that have been programmed to gather support for their prestigious leaders.
+Of course they may seem sincere, good, right and noble in their cause, but God sees their carnal zeal as that makes the genuine Gospel null and void.

-Even Paul did not say “follow me" as carnal men interpret his writing, but men have gone ahead and made themselves as salaried elitist leaders who are entitled to make all the decisions and responsibility on behalf of the people for God.
+Even Paul did not say 'follow me' as carnal men interpret his writings.
+Devious men have gone ahead and made themselves as salaried elitist leaders who are entitled to make all the decisions and responsibilities on behalf of the people for God.
 Paul did not say for everyone to get behind him as he went about proclaiming his own religious agenda.
-He was saying to “follow” (imitate) his good example as he followed Jesus' example.
+He was saying to follow (imitate) his good example as he followed Christ's example.

-When we “follow” man, problems can arise quickly.
+When we follow man, problems can arise quickly.
 Paul addressed this in his letters to the Corinth ekklesia.
-They were split on the issue of “follow,” or “get behind.”
-Their behavior was that of little babies who could not understand the deep spiritual matters that Paul wanted to share with them.
-They were caught up in following after men who were causing division.
+They were split on the issue of follow or get behind.
+Their behaviours were that of little babies who could not understand the deep spiritual matters that he wanted to share with them because they were caught up in following after men who were causing division.

 For the mind that is SET ON THE FLESH is hostile to God, for it does not submit to God’s law; indeed, it cannot.
 Those who are IN THE FLESH cannot please God. – Romans 8:7

-“Following” after religious men are carnal endeavours.
-It is solely Jesus Christ who we are to follow as fellow workers (servants) among our brethren (ekklesia).
-When our focus is not on Jesus Christ, then man will take precedence leading to carnality, shallow spirituality and a contentious spirit.
-The modern church system is a carnal antichrist entity as they “follow” their own seminary bred hirelings.
-They talk out of both sides of their mouth saying that they "follow" Jesus Christ, but in practice extol themselves and their “ministries.”
-Paul called it for what it was back then, and still applies today as CARNAL!
+Following after religious men is a carnal endeavour.
+It is solely Christ who we are to follow as fellow workers (servants) among our brethren the ekklesia.
+When our focus is not on Christ, then man will take precedence leading to carnality, shallow spirituality and a contentious spirit.
+The counterfeit modern church system is a carnal antichrist entity as they follow after their own seminary bred hirelings.
+They talk out of both sides of their mouth saying that they follow Christ, but in practice extol themselves and their own ministries.
+Paul called it for what it was back then, and still applies today as carnal.

-When man follow other man, rather than solely upon Jesus Christ, they will remain carnal and sinful and will never develop knowing the deeper things of God.
+When man follow other men, rather than solely following Christ, they will remain carnal and sinful and will never develop a relationship with or come to understand the deeper things of God.

 In the Old Testament, we see what happened to the Israelite’s when they did not want to deal directly with God.
-They preferred to follow Moses rather than have God speak directly to them.
+They preferred to have Moses as their mediator rather than have God speak directly to them.

 Now when all the people saw the thunder and the flashes of lightning and the sound of the trumpet and the mountain smoking, the people were afraid and trembled, and they stood far off and said to Moses, “YOU SPEAK TO US, AND WE WILL LISTEN; BUT DO NOT LET GOD SPEAK TO US, LEST WE DIE.” – Exodus 20:18-19